Dragon Ball Z: Budokai Tenkaichi: Dragon Ball Z: Budokai Tenkaichi (2005)

-Dragon Ball Z: Budokai Tenkaichi, originally published as Dragon Ball Z: Sparking! (ドラゴンボールZ Sparking!, Doragon Bōru Zetto Supākingu!) in Japan, was released for PlayStation 2 in Japan on October 6, 2005; North America on October 18, 2005; and Europe on October 21, 2005.
+Dragon Ball Z: Budokai Tenkaichi, originally published as Dragon Ball Z: Sparking! (ドラゴンボールZ Sparking!, Doragon Bōru Zetto Supākingu!) in Japan, was released for PlayStation 2 in Japan on October 6, 2005, North America on October 18, 2005, and Europe on October 21, 2005.

 The game features 64 playable characters and 10 stages.
 Players can fight across the Earth Wasteland, the Earth Rock Area, Planet Namek, the Islands, the City Ruins, the Hyperbolic Time Chamber, the Cell Games Arena, the Mountain Road, the World Tournament Arena, and Kami's Lookout.

 Dragon Ball Z: Budokai Tenkaichi 2 (2006)

 Dragon Ball Z: Budokai Tenkaichi 2, originally published as Dragon Ball Z: Sparking!
 Neo (ドラゴンボールZ Sparking!
 NEO, Doragon Bōru Zetto Supākingu!
-Neo) in Japan, is the second installment in the series and first to be released on a Nintendo platform.
-It was released for PlayStation 2 in Japan on October 5, 2006; Europe on November 3, 2006; North America on November 7, 2006; and Australia on November 9, 2006.
-The Wii version was released in North America on November 19, 2006; in Japan on January 1, 2007; in Europe on March 30, 2007; and Australia on April 5, 2007.
+Neo) in Japan, is the second installment in the series and first to be released for Wii.
+It was released for PlayStation 2 in Japan on October 5, 2006, Europe on November 3, 2006, North America on November 7, 2006, and Australia on November 9, 2006.
+The Wii version was released in North America on November 19, 2006, in Japan on January 1, 2007, in Europe on March 30, 2007, and Australia on April 5, 2007.

 Though originally confirmed as being a launch title in North America for the Wii, some stores started selling the Wii version on November 15, 2006.
 An issue of V Jump listed January 2007 as the release date for the Japanese version of the Wii release.
-The game originally featured 100 characters in 136 forms and 16 stages, though the Japanese and PAL Wii versions came with five additional characters (Demon King Piccolo, Cyborg Tao, Appule, Frieza Soldier, and Pilaf Robot/combined form).
+The game originally featured 100 characters in 136 forms and 16 stages, though the Japanese and PAL Wii versions came with five additional characters (Demon King Piccolo, Cyborg Tao, Appule, Frieza Soldier, and Pilaf Robot with its combined form).